Last year on our first cruise we filled in a slip to ask for gratuities to be charged to our seapass account.

 Mike

-__________________ Cruisemates Community Leader/Moderator
+Cruisemates Community Leader/Moderator

 "There is a great difference between being well traveled and just having been to many places." ~Me